DongzeHE/scpca-docs/docs/processing_information.md

 Processing spatial transcriptomics libraries requires two steps - gene expression quantification and tissue detection.
 In the absence of independent tissue detection methods to use with Alevin-fry, we used [10X Genomics' Space Ranger](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/what-is-space-ranger) to obtain both gene expression and spatial information.
 [`spaceranger count`](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count) takes FASTQ files and a microscopic slide image as input and performs alignment, quantification, and tissue detection for each spot.
-In contrast to Alevin-fry, which maps reads to a [reference transcriptome index](#reference-transcriptome-index), Space Ranger aligns transcript reads to the reference genome using STAR ([Dobin _et al_., 2012](https://doi.org/10.1093/bioinformatics/bts635)).
+In contrast to Alevin-fry, which maps reads to a [reference transcriptome index](#reference-transcriptome-index), Space Ranger aligns transcript reads to the reference genome using STAR ([Dobin _et al._ 2012](https://doi.org/10.1093/bioinformatics/bts635)).
 See the 10X documentation for more information on how Space Ranger [quantifies gene expression](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/algorithms/overview) and [detects tissue](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/algorithms/imaging).

 ## Bulk RNA samples